Maryland State Highway Administration Urging Residents To Stay Off Roads During Expected Snowstorm

-BALTIMORE (WJZ) — The Maryland State Highway Administration is urging residents to stay off the roads Thursday due to the expected snowstorm.
+BALTIMORE (WJZ) — The Maryland State Highway Administration is urging residents to stay off the roads Thursday as snow arrives in the region.

 Officials issued the following statement on Twitter Wednesday night:RELATED: Maryland Weather: Up To 10 Inches Of Snow Possible For Parts Of State Thursday